silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 Making your module compatible with SilverStripe 4 is only one part of the process.
 As a module maintainer, you also want to provide a good upgrade experience for your users.
 Your module can integrate with the [SilverStripe upgrader](https://github.com/silverstripe/silverstripe-upgrader) just like the SilverStripe core modules.

 Your SilverStripe 4 module should ship with a `.upgrade.yml` file.
 This file is read by the upgrader and will define new APIs introduced by the upgraded version of your module.
-Each steps in this guide details what entry you should add to your module's `.upgrade.yml` file.
+Each step in this guide details what entry you should add to your module's `.upgrade.yml` file.

 ## Step 0 - Branching off your project